ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 "hello world!".upcase
 ```

-Here, you try it in the interactive Ruby sandbox below.
-In the black window that appears at the bottom, type:
+Here, you try it.
+[Click here to visit repl.it](https://replit.com/@raghubetina/hello-world?lite=true){:target="_blank"}, a service that offers instant programming sandboxes within your browser.
+In the black window that appears at the bottom of the window, type:

 ```bash
 irb
 ```

-<iframe frameborder="0" width="100%" height="600px" src="https://repl.it/@raghubetina/hello-world?lite=true"></iframe>
+and press <kbd>return</kbd>.
 This will launch _interactive Ruby_ (IRB), a program that lets you evaluate one Ruby expression at a time.

 At the `irb(main)` prompt that appears, you can now try out `"hello world!".upcase`: